A Canterbury Tale of Woe or Opportunity?

 Such was Cardinal Carlo Caffarra’s entreaty given in a recent interview with the Register.

-Perhaps this election therefore marks the beginning of a new Canterbury Tale, one not so much about decline as an opportunity: the chance with the Lord's help to re-evangelize the country and finally help a deeply secular, post-Christian Britain rediscover its Catholic origins and roots.
+Perhaps this election therefore marks the beginning of a new Canterbury Tale, one not so much about decline as an opportunity: the chance with the Lord's aid to re-evangelize the country and finally help a deeply secular, post-Christian Britain rediscover its Catholic origins and roots.